Posted: Monday, Jun 22nd, 2020

 This new world has necessitated so many changes — and here’s a happy one.
-Beginning in mid-June, five blocks of Ventura’s downtown Main Street — from the San Buenaventura Mission up to Fir Street — were closed around the clock to motor traffic for 30 days (and possibly more).
+Beginning in mid-June, five blocks of Ventura’s downtown Main Street — from the San Buenaventura Mission up to Fir Street — were closed around the clock to motor traffic.
 Also included in the closure, two blocks of California Street, between Santa Clara and Poli streets.
 The end result?
 A walk-able, enjoyable, car-free downtown that is currently scheduled to run through mid-September (and quite possibly on).

 Dubbed “Main Street Moves,” here’s what it means in terms of practicalities.
-Restaurants are offering both indoor and outdoor seating.
-Retail stores are moving some of their goods out to the sidewalks so that you might browse blouses in the sunshine.
-There are tables (with umbrellas) here and there for — lovely — simply lounging and people watching (city workers will kindly keep them clean).
-There are plans for live music.
+Restaurants offer outdoor seating.
+Retail stores have moved some of their goods out to the sidewalks so that you might browse blouses in the sunshine.
+There are tables (with umbrellas) here and there for — lovely — simply lounging and people watching (city workers kindly keep them clean).
+On occasion, there’s live music.
 There are hand sanitation stations and port-o-potties.
-All of it to allow for social distancing, and the safety and comfort of our visitors and residents (And please kindly wear a mask: a recent mandate by California Governor Gavin Newsom now requires that masks be worn in all public spaces).
+All of it to allow for social distancing, and the safety and comfort of our visitors and residents (And please kindly wear a mask: thank you for caring).

 Now, if you want to return to our Downtown, there will be added space to both spread out and amble.
 And a certain je ne sais quoi that is special precisely because you can’t quite put your finger on it.
 And you can easily continue to amble beyond the street closures to the fun restaurants and shops that border the closures — longtime Ventura favorites like Bombay Bar & Grill, Capriccio, and our very own Ventura Visitor Center.
 And there remains, as always, plenty of free parking in the surrounding blocks.
 Decidedly un-European.

 (Special thanks to the talented — and community caring — Mike Love for the video above)